Plant Family / Tulipa - Tulips

 Often long-lived, they deserve more attention!

 Tulipa fosteriana is a wild species found in the mountainous areas of Central Asia.
 Although no longer being cultivated, numerous beautiful cultivars developed from it are still marketed.
 They differ from one another in height, but all have solitary, bowl-shaped flowers, 5 in. wide (12 cm), with a slender shape and large, sometimes striped, leaves.
-Reds are strongly represented in this assortment.
+These tulips generally naturalize easily and come back year after year in the garden.
+They are well-suited to mixed borders and create impressive bedding displays.
+Bloom in early-mid spring.

 The flowers are green as buds, and as they grow it may seem as if the tulips will remain entirely green forever.
 But as the flower matures and opens, resembling a parrot's plumage, the brilliant colors are revealed.
 This is when their black, star-shaped center and their bright yellow stamens become apparent.